 Users can back out if they select the wrong key without having to take another action to correct the error.

 An expanded background gives users a large hit area when they initially touch the screen.
-That is the point at which their finger movement is likely to be least accurate.
+That is when their finger movement is likely to be least accurate.

 Large targets provide a visual indicator that the user has selected the correct key.
 The size and spacing of the targets also makes them easier to select.